 This one is a real treat for fans of horror, sci-fi and the most B of movies.
 Annihilator was a TV movie that showed up in 1986 to very little acclaim.
 This might be because it shamelessly ripped off The Terminator (it even includes Earl Boen who played Dr Silberman in that film) but if you missed it, you missed out.

 We get very soppy about Annihilator.
-Growing up in the UK, I should have missed this entirely but the local video rental shop (a tiny off-license with a collection of 20-30 tapes to rent) carried it and I probably rented it more times than all of their other customers put together.
+Growing up in the UK, I should have missed this entirely but the local video rental shop (a tiny off-license in Streatham with a collection of 20-30 tapes to rent) carried it and I probably rented it more times than all of their other customers put together.

 With human looking robots running around and killing people, the Terminator influence is particularly obvious but in many ways it’s better than most of the Terminator sequels (although not the original Terminator obviously).

 Firstly, it’s actually pretty scary.
 The robot make up (complete with glowing eyes) is pretty effective and the brilliantly creepy performance from Catherine Mary Stewart (who you might know from the fantastic Night of the Creeps) completely sets the malevolence of these mechanical bastards.

 Also notable is the performance of the sadly-missed Lisa Blount as Cindy.
 She’s dressed about as ’80s as it gets, like some sort of Cyndi Lauper tribute act but she has some remarkable scenes in the film.
 Especially her tussle with Richard which ends up being the best scene in the movie.